geoffreylitt/homepage/source/articles/2018-01-15-adding-tail-calls-optimization-to-a-lisp-interpreter.html.md

 ```

 Using these building blocks we can define a recursive function which sums all the
-integers from 0 up to a given number:
+integers from 0 up to a given number.
+On each recursive call we decrement `n`
+and add to our accumulator variable `acc`, until we hit the base case of `n = 0`.

 ```clojure
 (def! sum-to